davidadeogun/weather-app/README.md

 - Implement more detailed weather forecasts, including hourly and weekly forecasts.
 - Enhance the user interface with more interactive elements and better styling.
 - Add user authentication to save and manage favorite locations.
-- Improve error handling and display more user-friendly error messages.
 - Optimize the application for performance and scalability.